 After the SeaPerch robot is constructed, students are encouraged to test their vehicles, deploy them on missions, and compete in a culminating event, the SeaPerch Challenge - a district-wide one-day design competition, to take what they have learned to the next level.
 The Challenge fosters an end goal, rewards sportsmanship, spirit and presentation skills, as well as mastery of the concepts.
 Events at the Challenge can include:

 One of the most important aspects of SeaPerch, and one that differentiates it from similar programs, is that it includes training for teachers.
-The two methods of training are online, either with a webcast or video training modules, or on-site training.
-The on-site training is offered in several locations at set times throughout the year, and if the teacher has travel funds available for hotel, transportation and travel expenses, and can travel to the site, the training on-site is at no charge, all meals included during the 1 or 1.5 day training.
+The two methods of training are online video training modules or on-site training.
+The on-site training is offered in several locations at set times throughout the year, and if the teacher has travel funds available for hotel, transportation and travel expenses, and can travel to the site, the training on-site is at no charge for the 1 or 1.5 day training.
 Continuing education and/or professional development credits may be offered, as educators are often required to attend workshops throughout the year.

-The SeaPerch curriculum has been designed to meet many of the national learning standards identified by the government, as well as the new Common Core standards.
+The SeaPerch curriculum has been designed to meet many learning standards and outcomes.
 With one project, schools are able to teach many of the concepts required for their grade level using a fun, hands-on activity for students.
 Some of the concepts the students learn during the build include: